Wisconsin Department of Children and Families - Division of Early Care and Education

 The Standards and Checklist form shall be included in the initial application packet with instructions for the applicant to complete the form as a ‘self-survey / assessment’, indicating which rule the applicant is in compliance with and which rules do not apply to the program.
 It also instructs the applicant to check with the certification agency whether or not submission of the form is required prior to the initial (or relocation / recertification) site visit.

 The certification worker reviews and considers the applicant’s / operator’s responses in preparation for the site visit and / or monitoring.
 The certification worker utilizes the Standards and Checklist form to ensure that all administrative rules are reviewed during each monitoring site visit, or reviewed over the two-year certification period.
-The form should be used to document compliance and noncompliance with certification rules (or indicate N/A if a rule is not applicable to the location/provider).
+The form shall be used by the certification worker to document compliance and noncompliance with certification rules (or indicate N/A if a rule is not applicable to the location/provider).
+The certification worker is not required to have the provider complete the Applicant column during the site visit, but the applicant/provider must sign on the last page after the site visit, attesting the information is accurate and they agree to comply with the standards.
+If the applicant/provider refuses to sign the form, the certification worker may add a comment in the box on the last page “For Department Use Only”.

 A Standards and Checklist form shall be used for each initial, relocation and subsequent monitoring visits, including re-certification.
 The certification worker observes and documents each operator’s compliance with certification rules using the checklist.
 After granting initial/relocation, an on-site visit for any purpose can be used to complete portions of the checklist.
 Although certification workers must monitor for specific health and safety rules unannounced annually, there is nothing precluding certification workers from monitoring for additional rules on the Standards and Checklist annually.
 Specific health and safety rules that need to be monitored unannounced, annually are noted with an asterisk in before the rule number, are bold and in italics.
 Certification workers may monitor for 100% of the rules at each visit or 100% of the rules at the two-year re-certification visit or may monitor for 100% over a two-year period.
 Utilizing the checklist ensures that certification workers are monitoring for compliance with all appropriate rules.